sylace-hub/spark-game/mlflow/README.md

 (Locking might occur while logging your model and viewing the UI depending on your settings, so careful with that)

-## Command Line Usage :
+## Training & logging from a python file :

-On the command line we give to the program values for maxIter and regParam parameters :
+On the command line we can give to the program values for maxIter and regParam parameters :

 ```
-python3 movie-lens-mlflow-model.py 2 0.005
+spark-submit movie-lens-mlflow-model.py 2 0.005
 ```

+This is a manual process, for demo, but it can of course be generalized and looped/automated